PaloAltoNetworks/panhandler/docs/metadata_configuration.rst

 * ip_address

-  This type will ensure the entered value matches an IPv4 or IPv6 pattern.
+  This type will ensure the entered value matches an IPv4 or IPv6 pattern without a subnet mask.

 .. code-block:: yaml